lostanlen/ismir2016/spec.md

 2. Update wrangling so that it lists files, not classes
 3. [DONE] Restrict to a certain number of classes
 4. [DONE] Take the max of stems activations that play the same instrument
-5. Write a function that outputs Y from the Medley instrument activations, called by generator
+5. [DONE] Write a function that outputs Y from the Medley instrument activations, called by generator
 6. [DONE] Upload MedleyDB on di and cerfeuil
 7. [DONE] Extract annotated vs non-annotated files for single-label classes